pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 .. _`--use-pull general option`:

---use-pull general option
+``--use-pull`` general option
-""""""""""""""""""""""""""
+""""""""""""""""""""""""""""""

 The argument value of the ``--use-pull``/``-u`` general option determines whether the pull operations or :term:`traditional operations` are used for the ``instance enumerate``, ``instance references``, ``instance associators`` and ``instance query`` commands.
+See
-See :ref:`Pywbemcli and the DMTF pull operations` for more information on pull operations.
+:ref:`Pywbemcli and the DMTF pull operations` for more information on pull operations.
 The choices for the argument value are as follows:

 * ``yes`` - pull operations will be used and if the server does not support pull, the request will fail.